This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 1. Avoid using flammable liquids

 You should not use just any cleaner you find at your home.
 It has to be non-flammable at the least.
 Using a flammable liquid cleaner can result in permanent stains.
-It is also a significant fire hazard to use, such in a fireplace.
+It is also a significant fire hazard.

 2. Use more water if streaking occurs